Window — Smart UI JavaScript API

 Default value

-<smart-window locale='de'></smart-window>
+<smart-window locale="de"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let locale = window.locale;
+const locale = el.locale;

 Note: This property is only applicable to a TabsWindow when it is docked within a DockingLayout custom element.
 When enabled, it controls whether the TabsWindow can be resized by the user.
-If set to true
+If set to true, users will be able to adjust the size of the TabsWindow within the DockingLayout; if set to false, resizing will be disabled and the TabsWindow will have a fixed size.

 Default value